 You may have heard about ovarian cysts from a friend or maybe you’ve even had them yourself.
 But do you know how to recognize symptoms of an ovarian cyst, what causes them, possible treatment options or when they can be dangerous?

-Ovarian cysts are common in women, and they often occur during ovulation, when your ovary releases an egg during your menstrual cycle.
+Ovarian cysts are common in women, and they often occur during ovulation, when your ovary releases an egg each month during your menstrual cycle.
 An ovarian cyst is a fluid-filled sac that forms on or inside your ovary.
 Often, there are no signs or symptoms, and they typically go away on their own in a few months without any treatment.

 But sometimes, the cysts grow large or twist.
 When these changes happen, you might notice pelvic pain, pelvic pressure or fullness, usually on the side of the cyst.
 “The pain may be mild and dull, or severe and sharp depending on the cyst,” said Rachael Smith, DO, a gynecologist with Banner – University Women’s Institute in Phoenix, AZ.